-Loma Linda University School of Medicine offers two regional campuses where students can choose to rotate for the third and fourth year of medical school: Kettering Health Network in Dayton, Ohio and AdventHealth Orlando in Orlando, Florida.
-The regional campuses offer a unique opportunity to train in a region of the country where a student has ties and/or desires to practice during their future career.
+Coming soon!
+Loma Linda University School of Medicine will offer two regional campuses where students can choose to rotate for the third and fourth year of medical school: Kettering Health in Dayton, Ohio and AdventHealth Orlando in Orlando, Florida.
+The regional campuses will offer a unique opportunity to train in a region of the country where a student has ties and/or desires to practice during their future career.
 There may be a tuition incentive for the years spent at the regional campus.
 Graduates from the regional campuses will receive a combined degree from the Loma Linda University School of Medicine and the regional campus.
 Many will go on to practice in the local or surrounding communities.
 Those interested in spending their third and fourth year at one of these regional campuses may indicate this interest on our secondary application.

-As a leading faith-based healthcare provider, Kettering Health Network promotes positive change within the communities we serve, which includes a diverse patient population from a variety of communities – urban/suburban/rural.
+As a leading faith-based healthcare provider, Kettering Health promotes positive change within the communities we serve, which includes a diverse patient population from a variety of communities – urban/suburban/rural.
 Our goal is to accept and recognize people of all backgrounds, embracing and celebrating differences while unifying our workforce through service and living our God-given mission.

-Kettering Health Network has nine hospitals, 13 emergency departments, and over 120 outpatient facilities.
+Kettering Health has nine hospitals, 13 emergency departments, and over 120 outpatient facilities.
 We are home to 15 residency programs and seven fellowships, which give us tremendous resources for high-quality and education-packed rotations.
 We offer many electives, community outreach programs, and have robust research, ultrasound, and simulation opportunities.
-Kettering Health Network offers cutting edge technology in an environment in which we recognize the uniqueness of the individuals we serve, which helps us fulfill our commitment to improving the health of our communities.
+Kettering Health offers cutting edge technology in an environment in which we recognize the uniqueness of the individuals we serve, which helps us fulfill our commitment to improving the health of our communities.

-As part of the LLU-Kettering Regional Campus, every student will have the opportunity to work with our dedicated faculty members and residents in a friendly, supportive environment which focuses on excellent patient care and the educational goals of the student.
+As part of the LLU-Kettering Health Regional Campus, every student will have the opportunity to work with our dedicated faculty members and residents in a friendly, supportive environment which focuses on excellent patient care and the educational goals of the student.

 The AdventHealth campuses in Orlando offer unmatched opportunities for clinical and research experiences.
 The Orlando main campus has nearly 1,400 beds which makes the campus one of the busiest Emergency Departments in the southeast United States.
 AdventHealth Orlando offers the highest level of quaternary care available including six major organ transplantation programs, nearly 200 critical care beds, and multiple Graduate Medical Education residency programs and fellowships.
 A comprehensive women’s and children’s hospital, which includes designs by Disney, is part of the complex along with a fellowship in Gynecologic Oncology, a residency in Pediatrics, and soon, a new residency in Obstetrics and Gynecology.
-The Orlando campus is also the site of AdventHealth University, a major teaching program for physician’s assistants and allied health training.
+The Orlando campus is also the site of AdventHealth University, a major teaching program for physician assistants and allied health training.